hjk789/Userscripts/YouTube-Mobile-Repeated-Recommendations-Hider/README.md

 # YouTube Mobile Repeated Recommendations Hider

-Hide any videos that are recommended more than twice at the mobile homepage.
+Hide from YouTube's mobile browser homepage any videos that are recommended more than twice.

 ## About